What’s the issue?

 The UK’s decision to leave the EU could impact on a number of important issues in relation to health and social care, all of which will need to be resolved during exit negotiations.
 Given the financial and operational challenges facing services and the existing pressures on both workforces, the NHS and social care system can ill afford an exodus of staff.
-EU nationals currently working in health and social care should be guaranteed a right to stay.
-Post-Brexit immigration rules should also allow NHS and social care providers to continue to recruit from EU countries if they are unable to fill vacancies with resident workers.
+We therefore welcome assurances given by the Secretary of State for Health that securing the rights of EU nationals working in the NHS will be a top priority in the Brexit negotiations.
+In our view, EU nationals currently working in health and social care should be guaranteed a right to stay, while post-Brexit immigration rules should also allow NHS and social care providers to continue to recruit from EU countries if they are unable to fill vacancies with resident workers.

 Find out more